-- 55. The lead inspector should meet briefly with the headteacher and/or senior leadership team at the beginning of the inspection to: - introduce any team inspectors - make arrangements for a longer meeting at a convenient time with the headteacher to discuss the school's self-evaluation or equivalent and other relevant matters - confirm arrangements for meetings with representatives of those responsible for the governance of the school and with key staff - confirm arrangements for providing feedback following teaching and learning observations in lessons - request information about staff absence and other practical issues - check whether there are reasons why any teachers should not be observed, for example where they are subject to performance management procedures - ensure that the headteacher is aware that Ofsted's evidence from observations of teaching and learning, whether joint or otherwise, must not be used as evidence in capability/disciplinary proceedings or for the purposes of performance management - establish how the school will give the lead inspector access to its policy documents and records so that inspectors can check the school's compliance with the independent school standards. - 56.
-Where there is more than one inspector, a short team meeting should take place to clarify inspection activities, the initial lines of enquiry the team should explore and individual roles and responsibilities. - 57.
-Please refer to the annex for information on inspections of schools where there are no pupils on roll.
+- 63. The lead inspector should meet briefly with the headteacher and/or senior leadership team at the beginning of the inspection to: - introduce any team inspectors - make arrangements for a longer meeting at a convenient time with the headteacher to discuss the school's self-evaluation or equivalent and other relevant matters - confirm arrangements for meeting with the proprietor or representatives of the proprietorial body - confirm arrangements for meetings with representatives of those responsible for the governance of the school and with key staff - confirm arrangements for providing feedback following teaching and learning observations in lessons - request information about staff absence and other practical issues - check whether there are reasons why any teachers should not be observed, for example where they are subject to performance management procedures - ensure that the headteacher is aware that Ofsted's evidence from observations of teaching and learning, whether joint or otherwise, must not be used as evidence in capability/disciplinary proceedings or for the purposes of performance management - establish how the school will give the lead inspector access to its policy documents and records so that inspectors can check the school's compliance with the independent school standards. - 64.
+Where there is more than one inspector, a short team meeting should take place to clarify inspection activities, the initial lines of enquiry the team should explore and individual roles and responsibilities.

+65. Please refer to Annex A for information on inspections of schools where there are no pupils on roll.